-From R1200 per night for 2 adults *Seasonal
+From R950 per night for the unit *Seasonal

-Formerly an old workers ? cottage, Kalanderkloof Cottage has been completely refurbished and fitted with modern facilities to create an off-the-grid, 4 Star luxury haven to unwind and enjoy the magnificence of the natural surrounds.
+Formerly an old workers ? cottage, Kalanderkloof Cottage has been completely refurbished and fitted with modern facilities to create an off-the-grid, 4 Star, luxury haven for guests to unwind and enjoy the magnificence of the natural surrounds.

 This is the perfect place to take it easy, to listen to the chatter of birds and the occasional call of a fish eagle.
 With enchanting forest, abundant sunshine, fresh air and privacy, the Kalanderkloof Cottage is just the place to restore your soul.
 Quick Facts

-Kalanderkloof is a wonderful place for nature lovers to explore the abundant bird life and flora (over 50 species of bird and 142 species of trees and plants have been identified) of the area by walking trails down to the river or into the Kalanderkloof and Soutkloof.
+Kalanderkloof is a wonderful place for nature lovers to explore the abundant bird life and flora (over 50 species of bird and 142 species of trees and plants have been identified in the area) of the area by walking trails down to the river or into the Kalanderkloof and Soutkloof.
 There are also circular mountain bike routes to be enjoyed.
 In the farms vicinity there are large forested areas and plantations that also have a number of walking and biking trails.

-They have an ongoing program to remove invasive wattle on the farm in order to rehabilitate the land.
-Wood from this wattle is provided to guests to heat the cottage by means of the fireplace and to use in the braai.
+We have an ongoing program remove invasive wattle on the farm in order to rehabilitate the land.
+Wood from this wattle is provided to our guests to heat the cottage by means of the fireplace and to use in the braai.

 Rain water is harvested and filtered giving a clean non-chlorinated supply for drinking, cooking and washing.
 A septic tank/french drain combination takes care of the waste water.
-To further conserve water resources, they provide guests with eco-friendly toiletries in the bathroom and the cottage is cleaned with biodegradable cleaning products.
-They are also very committed to maintain a fully indigenous garden, with the exception of the two generous, old avocado trees on either side of the cottage.
+To further conserve our water resources, we provide our guests with eco-friendly toiletries in the bathroom and the cottage is cleaned with biodegradable cleaning products.
+We are also very committed to maintain a fully indigenous garden, with the exception of the two generous, old avocado trees on either side of the cottage.

-Kalanderkloof Cottage provide guests with organic, free range, local eggs as part of their welcome parcel.
+We provide our guests with organic, free range, local eggs as part of their welcome parcel.